StarMetro (bus service): Other Programs and Services

-Bus charters are available with StarMetro.

-Community Transportation Coordinator.
-Transportation services for citizens throughout Leon County are available.
-Riders must qualify through Medicaid, Developmental Disabilities or the Transportation Disadvantaged program for transportation.
-This is door-to-door service with fares charged based on the sponsoring program.

-Digital Bus Pass allows riders to purchase and use bus passes using the Token Transit App.

 Fares

 The regular, one-trip fare is $1.25 and the reduced one-trip fare is $0.60.
-The reduced fare is available for seniors, children, disabled persons and people on Medicare.
-Passengers who purchase a one-trip fare may request a transfer ticket from the driver, which are free; those are valid for up to two transfers within 90 minutes of the ticket being issued; round-trips & stopovers are prohibited.
-Kids below 6 ride for free with fare-paying rider; limit 3.
-K-12 Students can ride fare-free with valid Student I.D. (will be in effect only during the Fall 2020 semester).
+The reduced fare is available for seniors, K-12 students, and disabled persons.
+Kids under 5 years old ride for free with a parent or guardian.
+K-12 Students can ride fare-free with valid STAR card.

+Transfers are FREE with each one-way fare purchase and are valid for 90 minutes from the time of issue.
+Transfers are not valid for travel in either direction of the route of origin.
+A transfer ticket may be used for up to two transfers within the allotted 90-minute time and may be used at any location where two or more routes intersect, where two or more routes run parallel or where customers may walk between routes.

-StarMetro offers three unlimited ride pass options: rolling 24 hours of unlimited rides for $3, rolling weekly unlimited for $10, and a rolling 31-day unlimited pass for $38.
+StarMetro offers three unlimited ride pass options: a one-day pass (24 hours) for $3, a 7-day pass for $10, and a 31-day pass for $38.

-StarMetro purchased a new fare collection system in 2020, which streamlines and enhances payment options for customers.
-The new farebox accepts multiple forms of payment including tickets or smart cards purchased at the customer service window at CK Steele Plaza or the StarMetro Administration office, tickets or smart cards purchased at the Ticket Vending Machine at CK Steele Plaza, Leon County School STAR cards, FSU or FAMU student IDs, special organization passes, mobile tickets purchased through Moovit or Token Transit, and cash.
+The new farebox accepts multiple forms of payment including paper tickets or smart cards, available at any StarMetro customer service window or at the Ticket Vending Machine at C.K.
+Steele Plaza, Leon County Schools STAR cards, FSU IDs (student or employee) or FAMU IDs (students only), mobile tickets purchased through Moovit or Token Transit, and cash.